Tengchong volcanic field: 1609 CE

 A possible explosive eruption may have occurred at this time as well as an earthquake swarm, though reports are few and uncertain.

 Tengchong Volcanic Geothermal National Geological Park

 The Tengchong Volcanic Geothermal National Geological Park (腾冲地热火山国家公园 (Téngchōng dìrè huǒshān guójiā gōngyuán)) is a national park in China that features the Tengchong volcanic field and several of its other features.
-The park's main entrance is situated at the base of the three largest extinct volcanic cones (all of which are in close proximity with each other).
+The park's main entrance is at the base of the three largest extinct volcanic cones (which are in close proximity with each other).
 The volcanoes are covered in vegetation and visitors can take hiking trails up to their summits.
-There is also a geologic museum situated near the main entrance.
+There is also a geologic museum near the main entrance.
 Another volcanic feature, the Rehai geothermal field, is the central tourist attraction of the park.
 It features hot springs, fumaroles, geysers, and extensive limestone terraces as well as hiking paths with views of the features.